 Personally Ranking Master’s and PhD Programs in Spanish / Hispanic Literature & Linguistics

 It’s wise to create your own ranking of departments based on personal preferences.
 Would you live in New York City?
 Is Florida just right?
 Weigh considerations that will be crucial to your success.
 Three factors that determine your success are:

 - Your interest in the research emphasis of the department

 - Who the professors are (publishing record, success in mentoring graduate students and seeing them through the employment stage, etc.)

-The NRC, the US News & World Report, and search engine results will not help you figure these things out.
+The NRC, the US News & World Report, and search engine and ChatGPT results will not help you figure these things out.
 Here’s what you can do:

 - Use the unranked list of universities available here: Hispanic Literature, Hispanic Linguistics, and Translation and Interpreting